 Judge Coral W. Pietsch

-Judge Coral W. Pietsch became the first woman to be promoted to the rank of Brigadier General in the US Army Judge Advocate General's Corps and the first woman of Asian ancestry to be promoted to Brigadier General in the Army in 1974.
+Gen. Coral W. Pietsch became the first woman to be promoted to the rank of brigadier general in the U.S. Army Judge Advocate General's Corps in 2001.
 In her military career, Judge Pietsch participated in numerous exercises and deployments throughout the Asia Pacific Region.

 Pietsch was nominated by President Barack Obama and subsequently appointed a Judge of the U.S. Court of Appeals for Veterans Claims in June 2012.